Slurm on Talapas

 JOBID PARTITION NAME USER ST TIME NODES NODELIST(REASON)

-Let’s practice cancelling a slow job with scancel.
+Let’s practice cancelling a slow job with scancel, which requires the job number of the job to be cancelled.

 Looking at the queue again, it’s now empty, even though the job would have otherwise run for longer.